Phone: (719) 568-5854 · (720) 295-2452

 In older properties, the Inspector reviewed the structure from the standpoint of how it has fared through the years with the materials that were used.
 You can expect problems to become apparent as time passes.
 The Inspector will not be able to find all deficiencies in and around a property, especially concerning construction techniques of the past.

-The Basic Commercial Inspection and the Property Condition Report are performed and prepared for the use of (removed).
+The Standard Commercial Inspection and Report are performed and prepared for the use of (removed).
 Consultant accepts no responsibility for use or misinterpretation by third parties.
 This assessment and report are in no way intended to be a guarantee or warranty, express or implied, regarding the future use, operability, habitabiity, or suitability of the commercial property or its components.
 Consultant assumes no liability for the cost of repair or replacement of unreported defects or deficiencies either current or arising in the future.
 Consultant does not perform engineering, architectural, plumbing, electrical, or any other job function requiring an occupational license in the jurisdiction where the assessment is taking place.